-Each day through the Show, eggs will be collected and placed on display. gg judging will occur on Sunday 2 October, using standard egg judging criteria.
+Each day through the Show, eggs will be collected and placed on display.
+Egg judging will occur on Saturday 30 September, using standard criteria (see page 13).
 The exhibit's ability to produce a uniform production of eggs to a commercial standard and quality form part of the judging criteria.